eecs485staff/primer-spec/docs/USAGE_ADVANCED.md

 primerSpec:
   sitemap:
     label: My custom sitemap label
+    externalLinks:
+      - title: Title1
+        url: URL of External Page
+      - title: Title2
+        url: URL of Second External Page
+    order:
+      - Title2
+      - Title1
   # ... (other site configuration options)
 ```

+In this example, all internal pages will appear first in the sidebar in an arbitrary order.
+At the bottom will be Title2 and then Title1.

 To exclude a page from the sitemap, set [`excludeFromSitemap: true`](#excludefromsitemap-boolean) in the front-matter of your page.